 You’re not going to get very far on a bike-packing trip without a bike, and so it’s deservedly at the top of this gear list.

-The most common choice is therefore a rigid fork (or lock-out suspension) 29er mountain bike with disc brakes.
-For those that want the ability to bike-pack but also have something for inner city commuting, look no further than the game-changing REID Granite as it’s the best of both worlds.
+Therefore, the most common choice is a rigid fork (or lock-out suspension) 29er mountain bike with disc brakes.
+For those that want the ability to bike-pack but also have something for inner-city commuting, look no further than the game-changing Reid Granite as it’s the best of both worlds.

 2. Gear Carrying

-There are a number of ways and fixtures with which you can mount luggage to a bicycle, the trick of course is to avoid carrying a lot of weight on your back and shoulders.
+There are a number of ways and fixtures with which you can mount luggage to a bicycle.
+Certainly, the trick is to avoid carrying a lot of weight on your back and shoulders.
 By keeping it off your body and lower to the ground, you’ll be increasing the odds of a more comfortable, better handling ride, whilst dramatically decreasing the likelihood of a hunchback in later life.

 Traditionally, bicycle tourers have used panniers that clip onto racks above the rear wheel, as well as a handlebar bag for daily essentials (e.g. camera, sweeties, bum moisturizer).
-The trouble is of course, the more opportunity you give yourself to pile on extra gear the more you’ll do it.
+However, the trouble is that the more opportunity you give yourself to pile on extra gear, the more you’ll do it.

 As the wonderful Tom Allen perfectly asserts: ‘It seems to me that ultralight bike-packing is, for the most part, the art of leaving things behind.
 Stripping things down to their barest essentials.
 Not buying gear.’

-If you’ve ever found yourself stranded in the rain with a flat tire and no puncture repair kit, you probably appreciate that feeling of frustrating underpreparedness, the inner fury flamed by your own stupidity.
+If you’ve ever found yourself stranded in the rain with a flat tyre and no puncture repair kit, you probably appreciate that feeling of frustrating under-preparedness, the inner fury flamed by your own stupidity.

 There are only a few things to pack to avoid this tear-jerking distress, and it goes something like this: